wiremock/api-template-library/amazonaws.com-iot1click-devices/index.md

 ---
 slug: "amazonaws-com-iot1click-devices"
-name: "AWS IoT 1-Click Devices Service"
+title: "AWS IoT 1-Click Devices Service"
 provider: "amazonaws.com"
 description: "Describes all of the AWS IoT 1-Click device-related API operations for\
   \ the service.\n Also provides sample requests, responses, and errors for the supported\